orthecreedence/cl-async/README.md

 Libevent](#libevent)).

-The main goal is to provide an experience that's close to javascript in how it handles asynchronous operations with ease,, but with the speed and power of lisp.
+The main goal is to provide an experience that's close to javascript in how it handles asynchronous operations with ease, but with the speed and power of lisp.

 *Please note that at the moment, I consider this library ALPHA and very likely